jingzhi22/LDP_Pose_Estimation/README.md

 1) Videos are processed for pose estimation.
 2) Angles for bending at hips, knees and ankles are extracted.
-3) Summary video combines 2 vide-analysis pair side by side for easy comparison.
+3) Summary video combines 2 video-analysis pair side by side for comparison.

 **Try it with Colab**

 https://colab.research.google.com/drive/1fhQdvNffRlYdGZwpcYWXRMRiGqPzN01s?usp=sharing

+**Improvement**
+gif files can be big.
+Video only analysis right hip knee and ankle.